How to Apply to Graduate School

 Students on financial aid can have the GRE fee waived.
 For more information on the GRE, visit ETS's GRE site.

 Preparation is the key for both the General and the Psychology tests.
 Get familiar with the types of items on the test, because this builds confidence.
 Self-help books and classes may be useful in preparing for the General Test and/or the Psychology Test.
 Rereading introductory and history and systems psychology texts is also recommended.
-In addition, the Career Services Center has a computer program for preparing for the GRE that you may find to be valuable.
+In addition, the Center for Career Readiness Center has a computer program for preparing for the GRE that you may find to be valuable.